← Back to AI Guardrails & Risk

 • The information being discussed is technical, legal, or financial.

-• The brand authority is a primary driver of your pricing power.
+• Brand authority is a primary driver of your pricing power.

-• The AI is used for internal brainstorming or draft generation.
+• The AI is used for internal brainstorming or early-stage drafting.

-• The output is always reviewed by a human before being sent.
+• The output is always reviewed by a human operator before finalization.

-• The stakes of a "wrong" answer are negligible (e.g., generating social media memes).
+• The stakes of a factual error are negligible to the business operations.

 How This Appears in Client Systems